 Browsing Information.
 CarePoint may collect browsing and other technical information about you when you visit our Site.
 This may include, among other things, the following categories of information (collectively, “Browsing Information”):

 Browsing history, such as time spent at a domain, time and date of your visit, and number of clicks;

 Similar behavioral and usage information.

-Carepoint uses information provided through this website to fulfill your requests and any issues arising out of, and relating to, Carepoint’s relationship with you.
-Carepoint will not rent, sell, or share your personal information with third-parties without your consent, except in accordance with these principles or pursuant to a legal request such as a search warrant, court order, subpoena, national security letter or other requests from law enforcement or regulatory authorities.
-Furthermore, you understand and agree that Carepoint may also use or disclose your information to prevent fraudulent transactions, to protect the rights or property of Carepoint, our shareholders/investors or clients, this website or its users, or when we otherwise believe, in good faith, that the law requires such use/disclosure.
-Carepoint may also share your personal information with a successor in interest in connection with a proposed or actual sale, merger or transfer of all or a portion of a business or an operating unit.
+CarePoint uses information provided through this website to fulfill your requests and any issues arising out of, and relating to, CarePoint’s relationship with you.
+CarePoint will not rent, sell, or share your personal information with third-parties without your consent, except in accordance with these principles or pursuant to a legal request such as a search warrant, court order, subpoena, national security letter or other requests from law enforcement or regulatory authorities.
+Furthermore, you understand and agree that CarePoint may also use or disclose your information to prevent fraudulent transactions, to protect the rights or property of CarPoint, our shareholders/investors or clients, this website or its users, or when we otherwise believe, in good faith, that the law requires such use/disclosure.
+CarePoint may also share your personal information with a successor in interest in connection with a proposed or actual sale, merger or transfer of all or a portion of a business or an operating unit.

 We may employ third party companies and individuals to facilitate our Site (“Service Providers”), to operate the Site on our behalf, to perform Site-related services or to assist us in analyzing how our Site is used.

 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.